Skip to main content

 In the below example, r1 is just an example key id.
 Key managers are a part of KAS, and not external services although they can reach out to external services to perform needed operations.

-When registering your provider configuration and your key manager the name must match.
-For example, the basic manager name is opentdf.io/basic.
-For example, if you create a manager with name opentdf.io/aws, you would need to create a provider configuration with the same name and tie it to a key when creating the key.
-In addition, when registering the manager you need to pass in the same name as what the provider configuration expects.
+When creating your provider configuration and registering your key manager the name given in the manager factory, must match the manager field given to the provider configuration.
+For example, if you register a manager with name opentdf.io/aws you would need to create a provider configuration with opentdf.io/aws as the manager field and tie it to a key when creating the key.

 If private keys are meant to be stored within the platform database, there should be no provider configuration added to the key.
 Since an empty provider configuration is assumed to be tied to the default manager.